muammar/muammar.github.io/content/_index.md

               * Develop and maintain cutting-edge frameworks for the semantic integration and intelligent retrieval of multidimensional chemical and biological data.
-              * Facilitate and expand strategic partnerships with leading data vendors, academic pioneers, and technol- ogy innovators to advance Odyssey’s capabilities in cheminformatics and computational drug discovery.
+              * Facilitate and expand strategic partnerships with leading data vendors, academic pioneers, and technology innovators to advance Odyssey’s capabilities in cheminformatics and computational drug discovery.
               * Act as a pivotal thought leader, demystifying the complexities of cheminformatics and machine learning for cross-functional teams, fostering a